-Mr Peter Lee, Head of School, at Q3 Academy Langley, which educates student from the age of 11, comments on the importance placed upon music and the priority and value that Q3 place on its partnership with SIPS…
+Mr Peter Lee, Head of School at Q3 Academy Langley, which educates student from the age of 11, comments on the importance placed upon music and the priority and value of the academy’s partnership with SIPS:

-Music Teachers, yet we still value and maintain the key relationship and links between the service and our Academy.
-For instance, John Thompson, Head of SIPS Music & Arts, was able to support us as part of the interview process to select and ap[point a new teaching colleague joining us for the
+music teachers, yet we still value and maintain the key relationship and links between the service and our academy.
+For instance, John Thomson, Head of SIPS Music & Arts, was able to support us as part of the interview process to select and appoint a new teaching colleague joining us for the

 next academic year.

-Its no understatement to say that the entire school was delighted to receive the Music Mark Award and is safe to say without the support and help from SIPS Music & Arts Service we would not have received such an accolade!
+“It’s no understatement to say that the entire school was delighted to receive the Music Mark Award, and it’s safe to say that without the support and help from SIPS Music & Arts Service we would not have received such an accolade!
 We look forward to many more years working together… Thank you SIPS.”